couchbaselabs/mobile-testkit/README.md

 ```
 1. Provision the cluster
 ```
-python libraries/provision/provision_cluster.py --server-version=4.1.1 --sync-gateway-version=1.2.1-4 --install-deps
+python libraries/provision/provision_cluster.py --server-version=4.1.1 --sync-gateway-version=1.2.1-4
 ```

 Enjoy!
-You now have a Couchbaes Server + Sync Gateway cluster running on your machine!
+You now have a Couchbase Server + Sync Gateway cluster running on your machine!

 ### Spin Up Machines on AWS
 ==========================